edgexfoundry/device-sdk-go/README.md

 The following items discuss topics that are a bit beyond the basic use cases of the Application Functions SDK when interacting with EdgeX.

+### Configurable Functions Pipeline

+This SDK provides the capability to define the functions pipeline via configuration rather than code using the **app-service-configurable** application service.
+See **app-service-configurable** [README](https://github.com/edgexfoundry/app-service-configurable/blob/master/README.md) for more details.

 ### Target Type

 The target type is the object type of the incoming data that is sent to the first function in the function pipeline.
 By default this is an EdgeX `Event` since typical usage is receiving `events` from Core Data via Message Bus.